priya-singh2411/KNN-example/README.md

-# KNN-example
+## KNN-example
-K Nearest Neighbor code example on a classified dataset from Kaggle
+K Nearest Neighbor code example on a classified dataset from Kaggle.